From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 1949 Christmas window display at the Brandeis Building.

-The Brandeis family would suffer unthinkable tragedy over a four-year period that saw all three sons pass away at relatively young ages.
-At 48 years old, Emil passed away in 1912 while on the Titanic.
-Three months later, Hugo passed away at 44 following an operation.
-The weight of running the massive operation fell onto the shoulders of Arthur, who was fortunate enough to have his nephew George return from Chicago.
+In 1912, Emil traveled overseas to visit a niece in Italy while also traveling to Spain and Egypt.
+He originally planned to return home in May but changed his plans to sail on the Titanic.
+He was 48 years old when the ship struck an iceberg and sank.
+Just three months later, a second son, Hugo, passed away at 44 following an operation.
+The weight of running the massive operation fell onto the shoulders of Arthur, who was fortunate enough to have his cousin George return from Chicago.
 Arthur passed away four years later at the age of 52 following surgery for appendicitis.

 Undated Durham Museum photo inside the main floor of Brandeis Store.